The Garfield Show

 The Garfield Show (Garfield & Cie) is an animated television series produced by French animation production company Dargaud Media and Paws, Inc. It is based on the American Garfield comic strip created by Jim Davis.
 The animated series focuses on a new series of adventures for the characters of Garfield, Odie, and their owner Jon Arbuckle, alongside staple characters from the strip and a number of unique additions for the program.
-Both Davis and producer Mark Evanier, who previously wrote episodes for the 1988 original cartoon animated series Garfield and Friends, co-wrote stories for the program, with the cast including Frank Welker, Wally Wingert, Julie Payne, Jason Marsden, and Gregg Berger.
+Both Davis and producer Mark Evanier, who previously wrote episodes for the 1988 original cartoon animated series Garfield and Friends, co-wrote stories for the program, with the cast including Frank Welker as the title character alongside Wally Wingert, Julie Payne, Jason Marsden, and Gregg Berger.
 Welker and Berger had previously voiced various characters in Garfield and Friends.

 The animated series premiered on 22 December 2008 in France as Garfield & Cie, in early 2009 in Japan as Gāfīrudo to shī, and on 2 November 2009 in the United States.
 It ran for five seasons, with its last episodes airing in the US on October 24, 2016; Evanier stated shortly afterward that it was on hiatus.
 On August 6, 2019, an untitled Nickelodeon series based on the Garfield comic strip was announced, seemingly ending any chances of The Garfield Show coming back.
+On March 6, 2026, It was announced that the new Garfield series is in the works and its set to be released on Paramount+.

 Plot

-The show features loose continuity and is set in a different universe to the previous Garfield cartoon series Garfield and Friends, which is occasionally referenced.
-Liz is now considered a main character and has an official relationship with Jon to reflect their current status in the comic strip.
-The Garfield Show also reestablishes Arlene as Garfield's potential love interest, as in the comic strip, (despite being advertised as a main character, her actual role in the series is rather minor).
-In addition, Garfield is now a talking character.
-Nevertheless, only other animals are usually able to understand him, although Jon and other humans sometimes can.
+The show features loose continuity and is set in Muncie, Indiana the same setting as the previous Garfield cartoon series Garfield and Friends but in a different neighborhood, which is occasionally referenced.
+Liz is a main character and is in a relationship with Jon, reflecting their status in the comic strip.
+Arlene is established as Garfield's potential love interest.
+Garfield talks with mouth movement, although usually only other animals are able to understand him.

-The Garfield Show also features many new characters that are part of the regular cast, such as Vito, a local Italian chef and restaurant owner whose cooking Garfield enjoys, and Harry, a stray cat who acts as both a friend and a nemesis to Garfield.
-Squeak, Garfield's mouse friend that lives in Jon's house, also appears, having previously in the comic strip, but now he brought his many relatives alongside to live with.
+Many new characters are part of the regular cast, including Vito, an Italian chef and restaurant owner, and Harry, a stray cat, both a friend and a nemesis to Garfield.
+Squeak, Garfield's mouse friend that lives in Jon's house, appears with many relatives.

+Episodes

+Cartoon Network aired new episodes from November 2, 2009 to October 5, 2012.
+It had its premiere screening at that time.

+From October 6, 2012, Cartoon Network continued to broadcast exclusively through reruns.
+At that time, he was rerunting old episodes from the first 3 seasons.

+Boomerang in the US began airing on February 4, 2013.

+From February 4, 2013 to May 23, 2014, the series was broadcast on both channels at different times and exclusively through reruns.

+Reruns ended on May 23, 2014, when Cartoon Network removed the series from its regular schedule.

+On October 6, 2015, Boomerang began airing the fourth season making it the main American channel for new episodes and reruns.

+On Monday, October 24, 2016, Season 5 and the last 2 episodes were broadcast, thus ending the first American broadcast of the series.